MetaMask/metamask-improvement-proposals/MIPs/mip-7.md

 The MetaMask Wallet API currently lacks a way for users to grant granular permissions as capabilities to sites.
 This proposal aims to implement:
 - Attenuated–adjusted permissions: Implementing 7715 `wallet_grantPermissions` will allow sites to provide a set of chain agnostic permissions as defined by 7715, each of which could be individually rejected(i.e., if not strictly required by the site) or attenuated-adjusted to meet the user terms.
 - Revoking permissions: Implementing 7715 `wallet_revokePermissions` allows users to revoke 7715 permissions granted to sites.
-- New dApp communication protocol: Updating today's `wallet_requestPermission` introduced by [EIP-2255](https://eips.ethereum.org/EIPS/eip-2255) to support an alternative connection model that allows dApps to execute transactions on the user's behalf with permissions grant from new 7715 JSON-RPC methods.
+- New dApp communication protocol: Updating today's `wallet_requestPermission` introduced by [EIP-2255](https://eips.ethereum.org/EIPS/eip-2255) to support an alternative connection model that allows dApps to execute transactions on the user's behalf with permissions granted via new 7715 JSON-RPC methods.

-Introducing an alternative dApp communication protocol rooted in the least private principles, MetaMask further aligns with traditional permission systems, strengthening the long-term offering of a permissionless, secure ecosystem.
+By introducing an alternative dApp communication protocol rooted in the principle of least privilege(POLP), MetaMask further aligns with traditional permission systems.

 ## Usage Example
 [Provide an illustrative example of the proposed API or feature in use]